 The examples highlighted so far include: Supreme Court verdicts that express bias against a religious minority; immigration policy that makes it more difficult for members of some religious traditions to emigrate or be granted a visa for work, study, or travel; and double standards that are sometimes applied to religious minority groups whose beliefs and practices differ from a dominant Protestant Christian identity.

-B ‘We are a Christian Nation’ and Protestant Christian Supremacy.
+B ‘We are a Christian Nation’ and Protestant Christian Supremacy

 This section considers ways that Protestant Christian supremacy is a barrier to equality beyond the context of Supreme Court jurisprudence.
 I provide a general characterization of Protestant Christian supremacy as a feature of religious demography.
 I also consider whether Protestant Christian supremacy is no longer an apt label for the contemporary context where some use the term Christian nationalism, and where Protestants no longer make up a majority.
 Then I consider some paradigm examples of Protestant Christian supremacy, including proxies for this dominant identity such as ‘we are a Christian nation,’ ‘the white man’s burden,’ and ‘American exceptionalism’.
 Finally, I consider how three features of Protestant Christian supremacy have remained constant over time: first, as a primary source of status inequality; second, as part of the basic structure of society.
 Third, Protestant Christians are among the least likely targets of discrimination.
-Yet those most invested in maintaining Protestant Christian supremacy interpret threats to their status privilege as anti-Christian bias.
+Yet those most invested in maintaining Protestant Christian supremacy interpret threats to their status privilege as evidence of anti-Christian bias.

 Religious demography is one of the primary enablers of Protestant Christian supremacy.
 Religious demography is unique in the US in the following sense: Christians have always been the majority, yet no single denomination of Christianity has been a majority.
 Until recently Protestant Christians have composed a majority.
 This helps us understand the following: Protestant nativist politics directed against Native Americans, Catholics, Mormons, and other minority groups, especially in the 19th and early 20th C; a national identity and political culture heavily influenced by American Protestant Christian identity; and recurring status anxieties in response to religious diversity including fear that immigration will undermine the dominant religious identity.
 Protestant Christian supremacy is an appropriate label for the many ways that law, policy, and national identity converge to maintain religious inequality.